 My sculpture speaks to the complicated and often contradictory relationships humans maintain with other animals.
 We have taken great measures to keep the wild, unpredictable and problematic aspects of nature at bay, and yet we also cannot resist the need to be connected to that which we came from.
 In today’s increasingly nature deprived society our most intimate connection with the natural world tends to be with plants and animals that we ourselves have drastically altered through the process of domestication.
 Wild animals have been turned into pets, genetically sculpted into sweeter, cuter, less dangerous versions of themselves, permanently altered by man’s effort to fulfill their need for relentless love, amusement and companionship.
 Our homes have become barriers that keep the wild out, yet they are filled with caged animals, potted plants and countless other controlled and contrived representations of the natural world.
 My work aims to illustrate the evidence of both our dominance over and our affection for nature, as well as the cohabitation of our unease and desires regarding it.

-Most recently, the influence of motherhood has made its mark with the animal figure becoming much more personally symbolic to me since I have had children.
+Most recently, the influence of motherhood has made its mark on the work as specific animals have become much more personally symbolic to me since I have had children.
 The hungry baby bird, and the furless and helpless newborn mouse perfectly embody this season of my life, where nurturing and protection are paramount.
-Explorations of the beauty, vulnerability and fragility of the natural world, and our species influence on its degradation go hand in hand with a desire to shelter my children and to ensure their blissful ignorance as they are threatened by countless dangers.
-Concerns about the morality of our politics, the health of our environment, and our own species ultimate survival are amplified when they are seen as a reflection in the eyes of our children.
+Explorations of the beauty, vulnerability and fragility of the natural world, and our species influence on its degradation go hand in hand with a desire to shelter my children.
+Concerns about the morality of our politics, the health of our environment, and our own species ultimate survival are amplified when they are seen through the lens of motherhood.